hiattp/blog/_posts/2014-10-30-power-wireless-apple-keyboard-with-usb.markdown

 title:  "Power Your Wireless Apple Keyboard With USB"
 date:   2014-10-30 12:13:26
 categories: hacks apple
+meta: "Foil trick not working to fix your dead Apple keyboard?
+Here's a more intense (but more effective) way to fix it."
 ---
 ![Apple Wireless Keyboard]({{ site.url }}/assets/wireless_keyboard.jpg)